 Deborah Margolis, Ph.D.

-Her research agenda involves looking at issues of social emotional development within applied contexts.
-Learning and development are clearly very much impacted by social emotional factors and she believes that it is crucial to increase understanding of such factors in order to enhance the educational experiences and outcomes of our nation’s children.
-Dr. Margolis continues her consulting psychology work with school age children and believes that this work enhances her teaching as she can share “real” stories with her students.
-Dr. Margolis has co-authored two editions of a textbook on adolescent development as well as two chapters, one on adolescent development and one on gender development, in a human development text prepared for healthcare providers.
+Margolis continues her consulting psychology work with school-age children and believes that this work enhances her teaching, as she can share “real” stories with her students.
+She has co-authored two editions of a textbook on adolescent development as well as two chapters, one on adolescent development and one on gender development, in a human development text prepared for healthcare providers.

-Dr. Margolis also presents workshops for teachers.
-Her most recent presentation was “Reporting on Children’s Progress: A Path to Productive Conferencing”.
+Margolis also presents workshops for teachers.
+Her most recent presentation was “Reporting on Children’s Progress: A Path to Productive Conferencing.”